MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/quickstart-dotnet.md

 ---
-title: Quickstart - .NET client library
+title: Quickstart - Azure SDK for .NET
 titleSuffix: Azure Cosmos DB for Table
 description: Deploy a .NET web application that uses the Azure SDK for .NET to interact with Azure Cosmos DB for Table data in this quickstart.
 author: seesharprun